SamuraiBarbi/jttw-ai/README.md

     message = "How can I help you today?"
 )
 ```
 Next we'll enter our python environment for AutoGen and run the python test script.
-If everything is working properly we should be having a conversation with our LLM being served from Autogen through LiteLLM to Ollama.
+If everything is working properly we should be having a conversation with a Autogen LLM agent being served from Autogen through LiteLLM to Ollama.
 ```bash
 cd $HOME/LLM/jttw/autogen/
 source $HOME/LLM/jttw/autogen/autogen_venv/bin/activate